-For many companies, we expect the growth rate of earning to decrease over time as competitors enter the market.
-Typically, the growth rate does not drop to a low level all at once. instead, the growth rate is likely to decrease over time.
-The H-model is a variation to the standard dividend growth model first proposed by Myron J. Gordon to model a declining growth rate.
-In particular, the H model can be used to model a linearly declining growth rate.
+The H-model is a two-stage dividend discount model that assumes the growth rate is initially high but declines linearly over a specific period.
+It can be used when we expect the growth rate of earning to decrease over time as competitors enter the market.
+The model is a variation to the standard dividend growth model proposed by Myron J. Gordon.
+The model can be used to model a linearly declining growth rate.

-On this page, we discuss the H model definition, provide the H-model formula and finally implement the H-model in Excel.
+On this page, we discuss the H-model in more detail, provide the H-model formula and finally implement the H-model using an Excel spreadsheet.
 The dividend growth model calculator is available at the bottom of the page.

-In most cases, the long-term growth rate does not drop abruptly from the high growth rate to the low growth rate.
-Instead, we can imagine that the growth rate slowly declines to the long-term growth rate.
-This can easily be accomplished using the H-model.
+In most cases, the long-term growth rate does not drop abruptly from the high growth rate to a low growth rate.
+Instead, we can easily imagine cases where the growth rate slowly declines to the long-term growth rate.
+Such behavior can easily be modelled using the H-model.

 Before we continue, there is one important aspect we need to stress.
 The H-model is an approximation.
 That means that the result will not be exactly equal to the value if we model each of the cash flows separately.
 The approximation will be more accurate